Helliaca/RTRad/README.md

 - Have all the dependencies installed (VS2019 and Windows 10 SDK)
 - Have selected the "Debug D3D12" configuration
 - Have RTRad selected as your startup project
-- If you `right-click > Properties` any of the two projects (Falcor and RTRad) it should have "10.0.19041.0" as the Windows SDK version and "Visual Studio 2019 (v142)" as the Platform Toolset.
+- If you `Right-Click > Properties` any of the two projects (Falcor and RTRad) it should have "10.0.19041.0" as the Windows SDK version and "Visual Studio 2019 (v142)" as the Platform Toolset.
 - The C++ Language Standard should be "ISO C++ 17 Standard"
 - Falcor's configuration type should be set to "Dynamic Library (.dll)" and RTRad to "Application (.exe)"